codeguy/php-the-right-way/_includes/welcome.md

-There's a lot of outdated information on the Web that leads new PHP users astray, propagating bad practices and insecure code. _PHP: The Right Way_ is an easy-to-read, quick reference for PHP popular coding standards, links to authoritative tutorials around the Web and what the contributors consider to be best practices at the present time.
+There's a lot of outdated information on the Web that leads new PHP users astray, propagating bad practices and insecure code. _PHP: The Right Way_ is an easy-to-read, quick reference for PHP popular coding standards, links to authoritative tutorials around the Web, and what the contributors consider to be best practices at present.

 _There is no canonical way to use PHP_.
 This website aims to introduce new PHP developers to some topics which they may not discover until it is too late, and aims